banner

 today, dockside,

-the gravelly air teases, feels good.
+the gravelly air feels good.

 I feel a sprightly bounce.